apache/spark/docs/mllib-linear-methods.md

 # Implementation (developer)

-Behind the scene, MLlib implements a simple distributed version of stochastic gradient descent (SGD), building on the underlying gradient descent primitive (as described in the <a href="mllib-optimization.html">optimization</a> section).
+Behind the scene, `spark.mllib` implements a simple distributed version of stochastic gradient descent (SGD), building on the underlying gradient descent primitive (as described in the <a href="mllib-optimization.html">optimization</a> section).
 All provided algorithms take as input a regularization parameter (`regParam`) along with various parameters associated with stochastic